ubc-library-rc/intro-git/content/01_what_is_git.md

 $ mkdir <new-directory>
 ~~~

 This command creates one or multiple directories at once.
-You should have the privilege to make a new folder in the parent directory.
+You must have  permission to make a new folder in the parent directory.

 Input
 {: .label .label-green}